The Twin Updated

 The Twin Promo Only CDR's

 At some Twin gigs if you were lucky.
-George was handing out his promo cdrs that he made for the Twin.
+George was handing out his promo cdrs that he made for The Twin.
 Some include some rare Twin tracks like "Children Of The Revolution" "I Don't Hate Everyone".
 More Protein also issued a (PROMO ONLY CDR) Like this one pictured below.

 The Twin PROMO pictured above, was a 9 track CDR called *The Twin* and it is an original mastered CDR.The tracks on this are as follows.